-Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Sounds & Vibrations How do they make silly sounds in cartoons?
+Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 ✓ Sounds & Vibrations How do they make silly sounds in cartoons?
 Students explore how to make different sounds with everyday objects.
 They construct an explanation that objects vibrate when they make a sound, and if the vibration stops, the sound stops as well.
-2.1E Collect observations and measurements as evidence.
+2.3B Make predictions based on observable patterns.
 2.8A Demonstrate and explain that sound is made by vibrating matter and that vibrations can be caused by a variety of means, including sound.
 2.8B Explain how different levels of sound are used in everyday life such as a whisper in a classroom or a fire alarm.
-Lesson 2 Sounds & Vibrations Read-Along Where do sounds come from?
+Lesson 2 ✓ Sounds & Vibrations Read-Along Where do sounds come from?
 Students create three different sound makers and construct an explanation about where the vibrations are happening in each sound experiment.
-2.1A Ask questions and define problems based on observations or information from text, phenomena, models, or investigations.
+2.3B Make predictions based on observable patterns.
 2.8A Demonstrate and explain that sound is made by vibrating matter and that vibrations can be caused by a variety of means, including sound.
 2.8B Explain how different levels of sound are used in everyday life such as a whisper in a classroom or a fire alarm.
-Lesson 3 Light, Communication, & Engineering How could you send a secret message to someone far away?
+Lesson 3 ✓ Light, Communication, & Engineering How could you send a secret message to someone far away?
 Students are presented with the problem that they need to send a message at night, without using noise.
 They design a solution to create a color-coded message system and communicate with light signals.
-2.1G Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.2.2D Evaluate a design or object using criteria to determine if it works as intended.
+2.3B Make predictions based on observable patterns.
 2.8C Design and build a device using tools and materials that uses sound to solve the problem of communicating over a distance.
-Students design a device that uses light to communicate over a distance in this lesson Lesson 4 Lights, Sounds, & Communication Read-Along How do boats find their way in the fog?
+Lesson 4 ✓ Lights, Sounds, & Communication Read-Along How do boats find their way in the fog?
 Students obtain information about light and sound signals.
 They analyze different sounds with their eyes closed to determine which type of sound they hear.
-2.1A Ask questions and define problems based on observations or information from text, phenomena, models, or investigations.
+2.3B Make predictions based on observable patterns.
 2.8C Design and build a device using tools and materials that uses sound to solve the problem of communicating over a distance.